davidAlgis/InteropUnityCUDA/Readme.md

 ## Plugins

-The folder `Plugin` contains a solution that can be generated for visual studio 2019 using [Premake5](https://premake.github.io/download/) with command :
+The folder `Plugin` contains a solution that can be generated for visual studio 2019 using [Premake5](https://premake.github.io/download/) with the module [premake5-cuda](https://github.com/theComputeKid/premake5-cuda) :

 ```
 premake5 vs2019